BorisMolch/pfrontend-temp/content/blog/cndsd-ivan-abreau-expanding-mind-self-and-music-in-digital-realms.md

 type = "featured"

 +++
-A mind trip, a body trip.
-In the brain-bending imagination of CNDSD aka Malitin Cortes and Iván Abreu, worlds, timbres, and perception warp, glitch, and pulsate.
 The Mexico City-based duo is now unleashing their retina-popping visuals and rapid-fire percussions and musical textures on a hybrid MUTEK MX + JP audience for the second time.
 It’s a chance to glimpse a bright future just when that vision is most needed.

 We got to speak to Mali virtually as the MUTEK session prepares - and catch up after seeing what this duo dazzled us with a fantastic set at last summer's collaborative Patchathon.
 As CNDSD, Mali is also known in live coding circles - working with environments that involve typing program code to spawn sonic materials - meaning this was also a chance to understand how that flat programming approach contrasts with physicality and spatiality.